automatictester/crypto-exp/readme.md

       - Almost as fast as pure AES-GCM
       - Cannot process streams - requires entire P to be encrypted to C

-### PBKDF
+### Key Stretching

+- Key stretching algorithms convert weak keys (usually passwords) into strong keys
-- Takes secret input (password) as well as some public values (salt and iteration count) and returns symmetric key
+- Key stretching algorithm takes secret input (password) as well as some public values (salt and iteration count) and returns symmetric key
-- K = PBKDF ( Password, Salt, IterationCount )
+- Most popular examples:
+  - PBKDF2
+  - bcrypt
 - The more CPU- and memory-intensive, the better
-- Most common technique for creating PBKDF is PBKDF2
 - Salt:
   - Random bytes
-  - Can be of any length but should be at least as long as the size of output produced by PRF the PBKDF is based on
+  - Can be of any length but should be at least as long as the size of output produced by PRF the algorithm is based on
   - Prevents rainbow table attacks

+### Pre-Shared Key

+- Secret which was previously shared between the two parties before it needs to be used

 ### Public Key Cryptography